Aztec Code: Laying out the message

 In some cases, the total capacity of the matrix does not divide evenly by full code words.
-In such cases the main message is padded with 0 bits in the beginning.
+In such cases, the main message is padded with 0 bits in the beginning.
 These bits are not included in the check word calculation and should be skipped during decoding.
 The total matrix capacity for a full symbol can be calculated as (112+16*L)*L for a full Aztec code and (88+16*L)*L for a compact Aztec code, where L is the symbol size in layers.
 As an example, the total matrix capacity of a compact Aztec code with 1 layer is 104 bits.
 Since code words are six bits, this gives 17 code words and two extra bits.
 Two zero bits are prepended to the message as padding and must be skipped during decoding.

-The padded main message begins at the outer top-left of the entire symbol, and spirals around it counterclockwise in a 2-bit thick layer, ending directly above the top-left corner of the core.
-This places the bit-stuffed data words, for which erasures can be detected, in the outermost layers of the symbol, which is most prone to erasures.
+The padded main message begins at the outer top-left of the entire symbol and spirals around it counterclockwise in a 2-bit thick layer, ending directly above the top-left corner of the core.
+This places the bit-stuffed data words, for which erasures can be detected, in the outermost layers of the symbol, which are most prone to erasures.
 The check words are stored closer to the core.
 The last check word ends just above the top left corner of the bull's eye.

 With the core in its standard orientation, the first bit of the first data word is placed in the upper-left corner, with additional bits placed in a 2-bit-wide column left-to-right and top-to-bottom.
-This continues until 2 rows from the bottom of the symbol when the pattern rotates 90 degrees counterclockwise, and continues in a 2-bit high row, bottom-to-top and left-to-right.
+This continues until 2 rows from the bottom of the symbol when the pattern rotates 90 degrees counterclockwise and continues in a 2-bit high row, bottom-to-top and left-to-right.
 After 4 equal-sized quarter layers, the spiral continues with the top-left corner of the next-inner layer, finally ending one pixel above the top-left corner of the core.

-Finally, 1 bits are printed as black squares, and 0 bits are printed as white squares.
+Finally, 1 bit are printed as black squares, and 0 bits are printed as white squares.

 Usage

 Transport

 Aztec codes are widely used for transport ticketing.

 The Aztec Code has been selected by the airline industry (IATA's BCBP standard) for electronic boarding passes.
 Several airlines send Aztec Codes to passengers' mobile phones to act as boarding passes.
 These are often integrated with apps on passengers' phones, including Apple Wallet.

-Aztec codes are also used in rail, including by Tehran Metro, British National Rail, Eurostar, Deutsche Bahn, TCDD Taşımacılık, DSB, SJ, České dráhy, Slovak Railways, Slovenian Railways, Croatian Railways, Trenitalia, Nederlandse Spoorwegen, PKP Intercity, VR Group, National Rail, Via Rail, Swiss Federal Railways, SNCB and SNCF for tickets sold online and printed out by customers or displayed on mobile phone screens.
+Aztec codes are also used in rail, including by Tehran Metro, British National Rail, Eurostar, Deutsche Bahn, TCDD Taşımacılık, DSB, SJ, Slovak Railways, Slovenian Railways, Croatian Railways, Trenitalia, Nederlandse Spoorwegen, Pasažieru vilciens, PKP Intercity, VR Group, Via Rail, Swiss Federal Railways, SNCB and SNCF for tickets sold online and printed out by customers or displayed on mobile phone screens.
+Czech Railways used the code, too, but switched to QR code.
 The Aztec code is scanned by a handheld scanner by on-train staff or at the turnstile to validate the ticket.